KAIST-Visual-AI-Group/GrounDiT/README.md

 </details>

 ## 🙏 Acknowledgements
-This code is heavily based on diffusers library, and the official code for [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha) and [R&B](https://github.com/StevenShaw1999/RnB).
+This code is heavily based on the [diffusers](https://github.com/huggingface/diffusers) library, and the official code for [PixArt-α](https://github.com/PixArt-alpha/PixArt-alpha) and [R&B](https://github.com/StevenShaw1999/RnB).
 We sincerely thank the authors for open-sourcing their code.

 ## 🎓 Citation
 ```